nemosminer/NemosMiner/README.md

       Example for default parameters (13 minutes):
       - NemosMiner was started at 10:00h
-      - First donation cycle starts somewhen beween 10:01h and 23:47h and will then donate for 13 minutes, then mine for you again until the next donation run.
+      - First donation cycle starts somewhen between 10:01h and 23:47h and will then donate for 13 minutes, then mine for you again until the next donation run.
       - After 00:00h the donation start time is randomized again.
       - When donation start time is reached it will then donate for 13 minutes, then mine for you again until the next donation run.
       All donation time and addresses are recorded in the logs files.